kaleidawave/ezno/parser/README.md

 cargo run --example parse path/to/file.js
 ```

-> Note the Ezno CLI includes `ast-playground`: a more user focused version of these commands
+> Note the Ezno CLI includes the `ast-playground` subcommand: a more user oriented version of these commands

 ## Features